kaycebasques/kayce.basqu.es/src/blog/ancestors.md

 in time?
 I will surely mess up the math, but let's give it a shot.
 Slack (the author, not the blackhole of knowledge) says that ten generations ago is 250-300 years, so let's take the low value (250) and assume 25 years between each generation.
-We'll also assume that you were born today (happy birthday!).
+We'll also assume that you were born today (happy birthday!):

 <table>
   <thead>